Assistance from Philadelphia County and City Catholic Charities.

 Emergency assistance is provided by Catholic Charity Family Service Centers, which are located across the greater Philadelphia region.
-These locations will usually be the first place to contact when you need assistance, referrals, or case management from the Catholic Social Services.
+These locations will usually be the first place to contact when you need assistance, referrals, financial help for bills, or case management.
+A number of churches in the city and county of Philadelphia are part of the Catholic Social Services.

 Each of the family service centers provide the needy and low income a number of services.
-Just a sampling of what is offered includes very limited rent or utility bill assistance, food pantries and clothing cupboards, housing referrals, and case management services.
+Just a sampling of what is offered includes emergency financial aid for paying bills.
+There may be very limited rent or utility bill assistance, food pantries and clothing cupboards, housing referrals, and case management services.
 Some of the self-sufficiency and personal development resources include job placement assistance, ESL classes, GED preparation, and employment training.
 Other resources administered include:

 - Many of the Catholic Charity Service centers in Philadelphia also provide services for children and students.
 Examples include free food and snacks, service learning opportunities, and help with homework.

 - Support for single parent and parenting includes cooking and other life skills training, baby cupboard, diapers, parenting classes, and information on housing, rent programs, and public aid.
-Click here for details on other single parent housing.
+Click here for details on other single mom rent assistance housing programs.

 - Immigrants and refugees benefit from translation services, free legal counsel, and referral to other services and legal aid in the community.